 Most of the participants requested to involve the local community and DRP community during the construction work.
 In addition, suggestion / opinion received by the consultation meeting also considered in the design of ESMP.
-Most important thing is that, DRP communities were in favor of this subproject that may help to successful implementation of the subproject in sustainable manner.

-In terms of natural, ecological features of the area, it was observed that before establishing DRP camp, roads and other essential establishment, it was a forest area, most of the natural forest were destroyed during establishment of Camp.
-No further significant impact is expected on the ecosystem and biodiversity, no agricultural land/ activities or fish farming will be disturbed, due to construction of the sub-projects.
-The community latrine schemes construction work is delimited within the boundary of camp.
+Most important thing is that, DRP communities and police were in favor of this sub-project that may help to successful implementation of the sub-project in sustainable manner.
+There will be no impact on the ecosystem and biodiversity for constructing the planned intervention.
+No agricultural land/ activities or fish farming will be disturbed, due to the construction of the sub-project.
+The community latrine schemes construction works will be restricted to within the boundary of camp.